Skip to main content Skip to main navigation Skip to search

 On 7 March 2023, the Committee hosted a full day stakeholder forum at the Brisbane Convention and Exhibition Centre.
 The forum was held to increase stakeholder understanding of the role of the IESC and to raise awareness of the wide range of resources that the Committee has published.

-The forum comprised of a number of presentations highlighting the Committee’s on-going research projects and recent updates to the IESC Information Guidelines and Explanatory Notes.
-There were 51 attendees from Queensland, New South Wales, Australian Capital Territory, Victoria, Western Australia and the Northern Territory at the forum who represented 25 different organisations, including from industry and their consultants, Commonwealth and state government regulators, and academia.
+The forum comprised a number of presentations highlighting the Committee’s on-going research projects and recent updates to the IESC Information Guidelines and Explanatory Notes.
+There were 51 attendees from Queensland, New South Wales, Australian Capital Territory, Victoria, Western Australia and the Northern Territory, representing 25 different organisations that included industry, consultants, Commonwealth and state government regulators, and academics.

-A post event survey of attendees confirmed that the objectives of the forum were met successfully.
-This included 100% of survey participants reporting that the forum was ‘very successful’ or ‘successful’ at increasing the awareness of the role of the IESC and 97% of survey participants reporting that the forum was ‘very successful’ or ‘successful’ at increasing the awareness of the resources developed by the IESC.
+A post-event survey of attendees confirmed that the objectives of the forum were met successfully.
+All survey participants reported that the forum was ‘very successful’ or ‘successful’ at increasing their awareness of the role of the IESC and 97% of them reported that the forum was ‘very successful’ or ‘successful’ at increasing the awareness of the resources developed by the IESC.

 Explanatory Notes Virtual Masterclass Series

 In May and June of 2021, the IESC hosted a series of virtual masterclasses.
-The virtual series, targeted at industry consultants, included masterclasses based on each of the IESC Explanatory Notes.
-The masterclass sessions, presented by each note’s authors, provided the opportunity to describe how the methods in each Explanatory Note can be applied and to answer questions from the participants.
+The virtual series, targeted at industry consultants, included masterclasses based on each of the IESC Explanatory Notes available at the time.
+The sessions, presented by each Note’s authors, provided the opportunity to describe how the methods in each Explanatory Note can be applied and to answer questions from the participants.

 The series comprised three masterclass sessions: